Seagate/management-controller-api-client-samples/src/py/login/README.md

 Mandatory parameters
 	username    : Username of the user
 	password    : Password of the user
-	host        : IP address of the array
+	host        : IP address of the system
 Optional parameters
  	port        : Port on which request should be sent
               If not passed, by default port is set to 443.